wiseman-timelord/NConvert-Gradio-Batch/README.md

 </details>

 ## Requirements:
+Needs re-assessment, however..
-- Windows 10-11 - The Batch uses a 80x30 text display, the new QTWeb code needs to be assessed for case operation/install, so for now its 10-11, however v1.2 versions have cases of operation/install for 7-11 compatibility.
-Likely I will drop Windows 7-8.1 going forwards.
+- Windows 8.1-10 - For now I am programming towards compatibility with Windows 8.1-11, however version <=1.2 supposedly has cases of operation/install for 7-11 compatibility.
 - [NConvert](https://www.xnview.com/en/nconvert) - ~500 image formats supported (installed by installer).
-- Python 3.9+ - Tested on 3.11/3.12, but ensure python.exe is on system PATH.
+- Python 3.10+ - Tested on 3.10/3.12, but ensure python.exe is on system PATH.
-- Powershell ? - Needs to be assessed, but its for the text buffer.
+- Powershell 5.1+ - Needs to be assessed, but its for the text buffer.
 - Internet - Installer requires internet for install of Python libraries etc.

 ### Instructions: